 What are the Benefits of Integrated Learning for Students?

-Integrated education is a model that brings together students of diverse backgrounds, abilities, and needs, creating an inclusive learning environment.
-Here are some key reasons why integrated education is essential:
+Integrated education is a method whereby students with varied backgrounds, skills, and needs come together for the purpose of creating an inclusive learning environment.
+Here are some of the most important reasons integrated education will benefit the student:

 1. Increased engagement: